Drive stake through cannabis roots in outdoor gardens to reinforce plant stability against wind and weather.

 Best Staking Practices for Cannabis Plants

-Another effective technique is to utilize soft ties or garden twine to secure the plant to the stake.
-This prevents harsh contact with the stem and further reduces the risk of cannabis root damage from staking.
+Use soft ties or garden twine to secure the plant to the stake.
+This prevents harsh contact with the stem.
 Make sure the ties are not too tight, as this can restrict growth and cause damage.

 Practical Staking Techniques